 Don't let boredom kill your relationships.

 With attention spans growing smaller, impatience is increasing.
-The more you feel stuck in the situation—listening to a co-worker’s weekend escapades, waiting in line for a cup of coffee, sitting in a meeting you could care less about—the more agitated you feel.
+The more you feel stuck in the situation—listening to a co-worker’s weekend escapades, waiting in line for a cup of coffee, sitting in a meeting you couldn't care less about—the more agitated you feel.
 If you can’t access the email on your phone, your increasing anxiety with the slow passage of time can feel painful.
 What can you do?

-Chronic dissatisfaction comes from feeling totally bored with your job, your relationship or your life.
-Finding contentment and joy with your work, your partner or your everyday existence will require a number of internal and external modifications.
+Chronic dissatisfaction comes from feeling totally bored with your job, your relationship, or your life.
+Finding contentment and joy with your work, your partner, or your everyday existence will require a number of internal and external modifications.